andresma2490/Proyecto-BD/README.md

 ```

-### for push an existing repository from the command line
+### For push an existing repository from the command line
 ```
 git remote add origin https://github.com/andresma2490/Proyecto-BD.git